adambarclay/mundane/README.md

     }
 ```

-All of the request parameter methods return empty string (or `FileUpload.Unknown` in the case of `request.File()`) if the parameter was not sent.
+All of the request parameter methods return empty string if the parameter was not sent (or `FileUpload.Unknown` in the case of `request.File()`).
 It is possible to check if a parameter was sent with the `*Exists()` methods.

 ```c#
     routeConfiguration.Get("/example", request =>